AnyaJajodia/bootcamp/topics/Data Analytics/R/README.md

 ## R-Programming

 "<-" is assignment operator, equivalent to "=" in most other languages.
-NA is not-assigned or not-available, equivalent to None or Nullin other languages.
+NA is not-assigned or not-available, equivalent to None in other languages.
+"?func" will display help for that function.

 ### Data Types